 1. Every year Hamas and other terrorist networks organize summer camps in the for Palestinians youngsters from the age of kindergarten to university.
 The camps indoctrinate them with radical Islamic ideology and the organizations' culture of terrorism (“the resistance”).
 It is part of a continuing process, which begins in

-2. Several hundred camps are operating in the Gaza Strip this summer, with tens of thousands of campers.
+kindergarten and ends with university students, to turn the children into at least supporters and if possible, operatives in the various terrorist organizations.
+For the Gazan population, which is economically distressed, the camps (which charge almost nothing and provide the children with hats and T-shirts) are a convenient and popular way of giving the children something to do during the summer vacation.2.
+Several hundred camps are operating in the Gaza Strip this summer, with tens of thousands of campers.
 Most of them have been organized by Hamas or Hamas-affiliated Islamic institutions.
 The Islamic Block, Hamas's student organization, also organized a summer camp for Islamic University students.
 The PIJ camps have at least 10,000 campers.
 In addition to the usual games and other leisure-time activities, the children are exposed to propaganda promoting violence and terrorism as the means of achieving Palestinian goals (especially the “right to return”) and the glorification of shaheeds, who are turned into role models.
 As part of their camping experience, Hamas campers are taken on field trips to visit the graves of shaheeds such as Hamas leaders (such as Ahmad Yassin and Abd al-Aziz Rantisi) and others.

 3. Some of the camps have paramilitary or even fully military activities intended